xerocross/we-assert/README.md

 A specific assertion can be assigned a level using the `atLevel` function as in this example.
 ```
-we.assert.atLevel("WARN").that(statement, message)
+we.assert.atLevel("WARN").that(message, statement)
 ```
 When using this construction, the *statement* will only be evaluated if the level given ("WARN") is greater than or equal to the threshhold level defined using `weAssert.setLevel`.
 The order is `DEBUG` < `WARN` < `ERROR`.
 Thus, for example, if we set `weAssert.setLevel("ERROR")` and then execute
 ```
-we.assert.atLevel("WARN").that(false, "test")
+we.assert.atLevel("WARN").that("test", statement)
 ```
-the handler will not be called and nothing will happen because `WARN` is not greater than or equal to the current level `ERROR`.
+then `statement` will not be evaluated and the handler will not be called and nothing will happen because `WARN` is not greater than or equal to the current level `ERROR`.

 By contrast, if you call
 ```
-we.assert.that(false, "test")
+we.assert.that("test", false)
 ```
 then levels play no role in the assertion.
 It will be treated as an error and it will go to the handler.